hallister/semantic-react/src/components/elements/input/examples/input.examples.md

 ### Want button with dropdown?
 This is not a problem!

-*Note: This code may look huge, but this is cost of controlled dropdown.
-You can make separate select component and encapsulate most active/disabled logic here*
+*Note: Usually you'll want to encapsulate this logic into your own component*

 ```require
 ./action.dropdown.jsx